 As we learned, color-coding is a useful tool to mark important things even before the explicit coding process.
 Another useful tool is the Memos function.
 With the help of In-Document-Memos you can attach memos to any place in any document.
-Double-clicking the grey memo section to the left of the document will create a new memo for you to fill with your thoughts and ideas:
+Select any part of a document, right-click on the high-lighted selection and use the context menu to create a new memo for you to fill with your thoughts and ideas: